Christina Farrell

 Senior Program Manager

-Christina provides project management; capacity building for partners; community engagement in and across programs; communications and marketing support; budget planning, evaluation and metrics tracking; and provides leadership in coordination and collaboration with all program implementation partners.
+Christina provides CRS with project management; capacity building for partners; community engagement in and across programs; communications and marketing support; budget planning, evaluation and metrics tracking; and provides leadership in coordination and collaboration with all program implementation partners.
 Christina supports multiple related initiatives to provide consistent capacity building by maintaining strong, trusted relationships with our community-based partners.

 Christina holds a bachelor’s degree in political science from Boston College and a master’s degree in urban planning from the University at Buffalo, where she received the AICP Outstanding Planning Student Award (2013), the Michael J. Krasner Memorial Scholarship (2012), and was part of the team that won the APA NY Upstate Chapter Outstanding Student Studio Project Award (2013).
 While pursuing her master’s degree, Christina worked at the Buffalo Urban Development Corporation on planning projects related to the South Buffalo Brownfield Opportunity Area.
 She was also a research assistant in the Department of Urban and Regional Planning co-authoring journal articles and a book chapter on multi-modal transportation planning for evacuations.
-Christina lives in North Buffalo with her husband Michael, her son Rory, and her daughter Rosalie.
-She spends time exploring Western New York with her kids and taking harrowing family road trips to New England.